-Changed in version 3.2: The rate limiting now accepts more fine grained configuration.
+Changed in version 3.2: The rate limiting now accepts more fine-grained configuration.

 Several operations in Weblate are rate limited.
 At most RATELIMIT_ATTEMPTS attempts are allowed within RATELIMIT_WINDOW seconds.
 The user is then blocked for RATELIMIT_LOCKOUT.
-There are also per scope variants of those settings, for example RATELIMIT_CONTACT_ATTEMPTS or RATELIMIT_TRANSLATE_ATTEMPTS, see table below for full list of available scopes.
+There are also settings specific to scopes, for example RATELIMIT_CONTACT_ATTEMPTS or RATELIMIT_TRANSLATE_ATTEMPTS.
+The table below is a full list of available scopes.

-Following operations are subject to rate limiting:
+The following operations are subject to rate limiting:

-Name Scope Allowed at- Ratelimit win- Lockout
+Name Scope Allowed at- tempts Ratelimit win- dow Lockout period

-tempts dow period

-Registration REGISTRATION 5 300 600
+Registration REGISTRA- TION 5 300 600

 Sending message to admins MESSAGE 5 300 600

 Password authentication on lo- LOGIN 5 300 600

 gin

 Sitewide search SEARCH 6 60 60

 Translating TRANSLATE 30 60 600

 Adding to glossary GLOSSARY 30 60 600